Why Choose UsSchedule a call

 Let’s say for example you sign up with us and the first month yields an extra 150 visitors per month.
 The second month yields an extra 350 visitors per month.
 The third month yields an extra 650 visitors per month.

-Understanding the long-term value of content and how they bring in traffic individually is critical in understanding content marketing as an investment.
+Understanding the long-term value of blog articles and how they bring visitors into your orbit is critical in understanding content marketing as an investment.
 It doesn’t take long until your blog posts efforts have compounded and are resulting in far more sales revenue than you initially invested; this isn’t even taking into account the passive SEO benefits to the rest of your site.

-We run 7 eCommerce sites in addition to our agency (Content Powered), and between them, we’ve spent an average of $135,000 in content on each while they’ve pulled in millions of dollars of revenue, solely from our blogging.
+We run a number of eCommerce sites in addition to our agency (Content Powered), and between them, we’ve spent an average of $135,000 per site on content while they’ve pulled in millions of dollars of revenue, solely from our content marketing efforts.
 Our average product price is about $50; the numbers are even more impressive in industries with a higher average ticket.

 We stuck with it.
 If we gave up after a few months, they wouldn’t be where they are today.
 To quote our why blog page, “With ads, you’re renting visitors.
 With content, you’re owning a lifetime flow of visitors.”